SantiBass/The-Rain-of-fire-won-t-hurt-you-if-you-wear-an-Employee-Tracker./README.md

 ## Usage
-#### In this simple application the enter, up, and down arrow keys are used for navigation.
+#### In this simple application, the enter, up, and down arrow keys are used for navigation.
 Some data entry is needed to update, add, or delete information in the tables.
-For example, first name, manager ID, role ID can be use to update , add, or delete information in  the tables.
-To run the application type in and press enter after this command lines: SOURCE schema.sql, SOURCE seeds.sql, SOURCE query.sql, and node index.js
+For example, fields such as first name, manager ID, and role ID can be used to update, add, or delete information in the tables.
+To run the application, type in and press enter after these command lines: SOURCE schema.sql, SOURCE seeds.sql, SOURCE query.sql, and node index.js.

 ## Credits
 #### TA's and AskBSC.
-They were a great contributors to this project.
+They provided valuable contributions to this project.

 ## Test